-1. I never or very rare

-a.
+1. I never or very rar a.
+Agree ely become angry. b.
+Agree Somewhat c.
+Disagree 2.
+I avoid expressing anger, because most people would misinterpret it as hatred. a.
 Agree b.
 Agree Somewhat c.
-Disagree

-2. 2.
-I avoid expressing anger, because most people would misinterpret it as hatred.

-a.
+Disagree 3.
+To be honest, I would rather bury my resentment toward a friend than risk losing his or her acceptance.
+1 b.
+Agree Somewhat c.
+Disagree 4.
+No one has ever won an argument by blowing up. a.
 Agree b.
 Agree Somewhat c.
-Disagree

-To be honest, I wou racceptance. ld rather bury my resentment to oward a friend than risk losing his or

-a.
+Disagree 5.
+It is better to work out my anger on my own than to disclose it to others. a.
 Agree b.
 Agree Somewhat c.
-Disagree

-4. No one has ever we on an argument by blowing up.

-a.
-Agree c.
-Disagree

-5. It is better to work a.
-Agree out my anger on my own than to b.
-Agree Somewhat to disclose it to others. c.
-Disagree

-6 Anger is not a matu are or noble way to react to a fr ustrating situation
+Disagree 6.
+Anger is not a mature or noble way to react to a frustrating situation. a.
+Agree b.

-0. b.
 Agree Somewhat c.
-Disagree

-7 It's probably not a g ood idea to discipline someone while you are angry with him or her
+Disagree 7.
+It's probably not a good idea to discipline someone while you are angry with him or her.a.
+Agreeb.
+Agree Somewhatc.
+Disagree 8.
+The expression of anger only begets more anger and adds to the problem. a.

-, · a.
 Agree b.
 Agree Somewhat c.
-Disagree

-8. The expression of a anger only begets more anger a nd adds to the problem.

-• - b.
-Agree Somewhat c.
-Disagree

-9. When angry, I usua ally hide it because I fear makir ng a fool of myself.
+Disagree 9.
+When angry, I usually hide it because I fear making a fool of myself. a.

-a.
 Agree b.
 Agree Somewhat c.
+Disagree 10.
+When angry with someone close to you, you should try to communicate it in some way, even if it is painful. a.
+Agree c.
 Disagree

-.
-When angry with s y, even if it is painf ld try to communicate it in some

-• b.
-Agree Somewhat c.
-Disagree

-SC ORING: Give yours self one point for each "a" respo onse, two points for each "b"

-ints for each "c" response. •
+SCORING: Give yourself one point for each "a" response, two points for each "b" response, and three points for each "c" response.

-gs and recognize how they should

-• petter interpersonal relationship

-f how and why one should express

-ang ger to clear the air. " But there is always room for i mprovement.